LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 It is used to manage the measurement data and can be imported and exported.
 The following example listing \ref{lst:mrpexample_reading} shows how a measurement is created and measurement points are added in the form of *MRPReadingEntry* instances.

-An important point is the management of the meta data, which further describes the measurement.
+A crucial point is the management of the meta data, which further describes the measurement.
 This is realised in the example using the *set_additional_data* function.

 ```python {#lst:mrpexample_reading caption="MRPReading example for setting up a basic measurement"}
 from MRP import MRPReading, MRPMeasurementConfig